Home

 3. Complete

 In complete regression testing, we regress the entire system.
 We identify uncertainties within the modules because of multiple changes to the code.
-This testing is relevant to the future user-experience as the software release happens right after it.
-For that reason, it’s best to hire an experienced Quality Assurance team.
+This testing is relevant to the future user experience as the software release happens right after it.
+For that reason, it’s best to hire an experienced Quality Assurance team

 4. Progressive